Music / Neurosis

 - Long Runner Lineup: Hasn't changed since 1995.

 - Loudness War: This has mostly been averted in their music; for instance, their latest album, 2016's Fires Within Fires, comes out to DR8, which is quite dynamic by modern metal standards.
 The only album of theirs that arguably succumbs to this trope is Given to the Rising, which is DR7 overall but has four tracks at DR5.
 The others don't have any songs below DR6, and only two other albums (Neurosis & Jarboe and Honor Found in Decay) even have an overall range of DR7; all others are DR8 or higher.
+Part of the band's reluctance to engage in this may be due to their long association with Steve Albini, who is known for his vocal dislike of this trope; he has recorded several of their albums.

 - Metal Scream: Scott Kelly has become extremely well known for this, as he's very, very good at it.